Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Introduction

-Universality holds for both a quantum and a classical processors if they are sufficiently extended.
-In such a situation, a natural question is if there is an advantage of a quantum single-qubit processor over a fairly constructed classical counterpart with fixed finite size.
-The authors in \cite{Peres} discussed the possible advantage from entanglement and in \cite{Roga} from parallelization.
+Universality holds for both a quantum and a classical processor if they are sufficiently extended.
+In such a situation, it is natural to ask {\it if there is an advantage of a quantum single-qubit processor over a fairly constructed classical counterpart with fixed finite size}.
+The authors in Ref. \cite{Peres} discussed the possible advantage from entanglement and in Ref. \cite{Roga} from parallelization.
 In the context of communication complexity \cite{Trojek2005, Brukner2004}, the authors formulated a similar problem showing a quantum advantage in sending information in qubit states over the analogous scheme with classical bits.
 Similar conclusions appeared in the context of temporal entanglement and temporal Bell inequalities \cite{Leggett, Brukner2009}.
-In another paper \cite{Zukowski2012}, the author formulated the problem in the context of macro-realism and showed a quantum advantage in speeding-up the computation of certain functions.
-In \cite{Trojek2005} an experiment was performed on bulk optics showing that a quantum multiparty communication line with a single qubit of communication (analogous to the sequential processor in Fig. \ref{fig:resultsa1}) can output a binary target function of local parameters $\{X_i\}$ which is not achievable in a single-bit communication classical setup.
-Also, in \cite{Bravyi,Maslov2021} the authors showed that certain deterministic outputs from quantum processors cannot be generated by classical circuits in limited space.
-In this sense, one can speak of a larger expressive power of the quantum processor as in \cite{Gao2022, Anschuetz2023}.
+In another paper \cite{Zukowski2012}, the author formulated the problem in the context of macro-realism and showed a quantum advantage in speeding up the computation of certain functions.
+In Ref. \cite{Trojek2005}, an experiment was performed on bulk optics showing that a quantum multiparty communication line with a single qubit of communication can output a binary target function of local parameters $\{X_i\}$.
+The same target function is not achievable in a single-bit communication classical setup.
+The setup of this experiment was similar to that in Fig. \ref{fig:resultsa1}.
+In addition, in Refs. \cite{Bravyi,Maslov2021} the authors showed that certain deterministic outputs from quantum processors cannot be generated by classical circuits in limited space.
+In this sense, one can speak of a larger expressive power of the quantum processor as in Refs. \cite{Gao2022, Anschuetz2023}.

 To show these results, it was necessary to prove rigorous limits on how well some functions could be approximated by the output of classical fixed-structure processors.
-The functions were shown for which the classical limit was known or established by the authors.
-However, for arbitrary functions this classical limit is unknown, and a complete understanding of the advantage of the quantum processor over the classical one even in limited space is still a subject of research.
+For the functions shown, the classical limit was known or established by the authors.
+However, for arbitrary functions this classical limit is generally unknown.
+Thus, a complete understanding of the advantage of the quantum processor over the classical processor even in limited space is still a subject of research.